zammad/zammad-admin-documentation/manage-overviews.rst

    .. image:: images/manage/Zammad_Helpdesk_-_Overviews2.jpg

-   ..
-Hint::  Shared organization is a setting in the organisations-management.
+   .. hint::  Shared organization is a setting in the organisations-management.
 See :doc:`/manage-organizations` for more information.

    This is only important if the available role is a customer.
 When deciding whether yes or no is selected, it must be considered to what extent this makes sense - for example, if a customer sees only his own tickets, many views are usually not necessary...

-   ..
-Note:: Users also refers to the customer role in this case.
+   .. note:: Users also refers to the customer role in this case.

 :Available for users which are replacements for other users: